 One way to solve this is by using YouTube’s “Paid Promotion” section about halfway down the video upload page.

-The next time you upload a video that has inks, make sure you check the box that says your video includes a paid product or endorsement.
+The next time you upload a video that has inks, make sure you check the box that says your video includes a paid endorsement.